 Golu also has significant economic aspect.
 It helps the handicraft industries a lot.
 We display the Golu in the step-like stand which is popularly known as Golu Padi.
-We need to have an odd number of steps.
-We can keep the golu steps in the counting of one, three, five, seven, nine as per our convenience.
-First two levels are for the Kalasam, Marapacchi Bommai and dolls of Gods and Goddesses.
+We need to have an odd number of steps and we can keep the golu steps in the counting of one, three, five, seven, nine as per our convenience.
+First two levels are for the Kalasam, Marapachi Bommai (a pair of male and female wooden dolls) and dolls of Gods and Goddesses.
 The next steps are for Gurus and then for animals and birds, followed by trees, fruits, and vegetables.

 How did I accumulate my Golu dolls?

 The very first year, I kept the Kalasam and few Ganesha dolls.
 I did buy a lot of fruits, vegetables and other decor dolls from one dollar store and celebrated my first Navratri.
 Even though I received Golu Dolls during my wedding, I did not bring it to the US.
 Over the years during every India trip, I bought and accumulated the dolls for my five steps.
 I did buy a few dolls from local Bay Area shops as well.
 Last year, I received my grandma’s 75-years-old golu doll collection.
-I had to give it for painting so I couldn’t bring all them here to the USA.
-I should have them all by next year.
-I was able to bring the vegetable collection, and here they are. :-)
+I had to give it to painting so I couldn’t bring all them here to the USA.
+But I was able to bring the vegetable collection, and here they are. :-)

 I think I have written a decent essay about Navratri.
-I wrote about the golu doll arrangements, but packing and preserving these dolls is also a humungous task.
-I will share how I pack my golu bommais after Navratri.
 If you have any questions, please reach out to me at [email protected] or please comment below.